 Summer financial aid is limited due to funding constraints and loan program limits.
 Students expecting to attend for 4 terms at least halftime can anticipate their student loan funds to be re-distributed over the 4 terms of enrollment.
 Yearly loan limits remain the same regardless of the number of terms you attend.
 Students who have been awarded work-study for the academic year may begin working during summer term if enrolled half-time or more.

 Enrollment levels are NOT different in summer.
 Full-time is 12 credits, 3/4 time is 9-11 credits, and half-time is 6-8 credits for Undergraduates.
 Half-time for Graduate students is 5 credits, full-time is 9 credits.
 You must notify Financial Aid if you will be enrolled less than full-time.
 You must be enrolled at least half-time to be eligible for federal student loans and most types of federal financial aid.

 While the FAFSA (Free Application for Federal Student Aid) is intended to determine the amount a family can reasonably be expected to pay toward a student's college costs, circumstances occasionally arise that make the FAFSA data an inaccurate picture of a family's resources.
 The SCA allows us to evaluate changes in your financial circumstances with the possibility of increasing your aid.
-Additional financial aid options are usually available only if the student is or becomes Pell grant eligible.
+Find out more on our Special Conditions Appeal page.